Caitlin McDougall: Early life and education

 McDougall was born in Melbourne, Victoria, and grew up in regional South Australia.

 She graduated from the Western Australian Academy of Performing Arts in 1992.

 Career

 McDougall worked in theatre, for the Melbourne Theatre Company; the Australian Shakespeare Company in Melbourne, Adelaide and Sydney; and has performed comedy in the Melbourne Comedy Festival and Sydney Fringe.

 McDougall has appeared in the feature films Hey Hey It's Esther Blueburger (2008) and Ned, and the short comedy film You Better Watch Out (2008).
+She also appeared in the television film The Last of the Ryans.

-Her television roles have included Always Greener (2001-3), The Alice (2005–2006), All Saints, Neighbours, A Country Practice, Ocean Girl, Newlyweds and Xena: Warrior Princess.
+Her television roles have included Always Greener (2001–03), The Alice (2005–06), All Saints, Neighbours, A Country Practice, Ocean Girl, Newlyweds and Xena: Warrior Princess.

 Personal life

 McDougall has been married to actor Erik Thomson since 1999, and they have a daughter called Eilish and a son named Magnus.
 She co-starred with Thomson in the Australian drama series The Alice.